CarlMungazi/sourcecodeadventures/_posts/2017-07-24-mithril-hyperscript.md

 published: true
 ---

-Earlier this year at work we re-wrote an internal framework we used to create SPA e-learning courses.
-After briefly trying out React, Angular 2, Ember and Vue, we settled on mithril (https://mithril.js.org).
-If I were to compare it to the frameworks we tried out, I would say it's more like React but with a simpler, smaller codebase. *By the way, if you like geeking out on code articles, the articles from mithril's old site have some real nuggets of gold (http://lhorie.github.io/mithril-blog/)*. a
+*Earlier this year at work we re-wrote an internal framework we used to create SPA e-learning courses.
+After briefly trying out React, Angular 2, Ember and Vue, we settled on [mithril](https://mithril.js.org).
+If I were to compare it to the frameworks we tried out, I would say it's more like React but with a simpler, smaller codebase.
+By the way, if you like geeking out on code articles, the articles from mithril's old site have some real nuggets of [gold](http://lhorie.github.io/mithril-blog/).
+A few months after the re-write was done, I dug into mithril's codebase to gain a deeper understanding and this is what I found...*

-A few months after the re-write was done, I dug into mithril's codebase to gain a deeper understanding and this is what I found...
+---

-The main entry point into mithril's source code is the `m()` function, which is a hyperscript function that, according to the docs (https://mithril.js.org/hyperscript.html), represents an element in a mithril view.
+The main entry point into mithril's source code is the `m()` function, which is a hyperscript function that, according to the [docs](https://mithril.js.org/hyperscript.html), represents an element in a mithril view.
 It's demonstrated below as:
 ```javascript
 m("div", {id: "box"}, "hello")
 // equivalent HTML: